 Photos and video footage will be taken during the tournament (*no jeans please)

 Appropriate flat soled bowling footwear must be worn

 2 bowls per player in all other tournaments

 Players may visit the head at any time

-All matches are the best of 1, 3 or 5 Sets
+Best of 3 or 5 Sets (Special Tournaments only)

 9 ends will be played in a single set match in the Group Stages and KO Stage up to QF